rhowsane/Pick-and-place-using-Deep-Learning/2. Object_recognition/2.1. Data_generator/README.md

 This directory contains the following tasks for each file/subdirectory:

 ## 1. Data:
-It will contain 2 subdirectories (imgs_rot and labels_rot) which will receive the files generated in Blender.
+It contains 2 subdirectories (imgs_rot and labels_rot) which will receive the files generated in Blender.
 And the display_annot.py, where you can check if the bounding boxes are involving your objects correctly.